Project structure#

 : Any directory containing various Python modulesPackage

-: Any directory containing Python modules and sub-packages
+: Any directory containing Python modules and subpackages

 Differences between a Python package and library#